celiedel/ECG_Classification_with_2D_CNN/README.md

 **Link to the paper:** https://arxiv.org/abs/1804.06812v1

-Traditional machine learning models are also included for comparison.
+Non-deep learning models are also included for comparison.

 See the **Architectural Decision Document** and the **Notebooks** for details.